Signed in as:

 We acknowledge the support & Contributions of the Pickering Mayor's Gala, Oshawa General's, Ajax Legion & others.

 Disclaimer: This program will be recorded, posted online, and shared with other platforms to help increase awareness, improve our community, and allow others to learn from the content.
-By attending you are giving us your permission to record your image, conversation and give up permission to distribute this content as sees fix.
-This program will be recorded by the Carion Fenn Foundation.
-If you do not feel comfortable being included in the recording, please let us know before the event.
+By attending you are giving us your permission to record your image, conversation and give us permission to distribute this content as sees fix.
+This program will be recorded by the Carion Fenn Foundation/ Carion Fenn, sponsors, funders or stakeholders.
+If you do not feel comfortable being included in the recording, please let us know before the event start.
 If you have any concerns regarding this waiver or any media that may be captured, please contact Carion Fenn Foundation at 289-923-8170.
 We take no responsibility or liability.
-By attending you are accepting any risk, liability, and we (Carion Fenn Foundation, partners, sponsors and our funders are not responsible and do not take any liability.
+By attending you are accepting any risk, liability, and we (Carion Fenn Foundation, partners, sponsors and our funders are not responsible and do not take any liability or responsibility.

 REGISTERED CHARITY #: 802775791RR0001